 - Loss of consortium

-At Hollander Law Firm, P.A., we’re committed to maximizing your compensation award in any way we can.
+At Hollander Law Firm Accident Injury Lawyers, we’re committed to maximizing your compensation award in any way we can.
 We’ll bring in qualified experts and specialists to help strengthen your personal injury case.
 Please don’t hesitate to reach out for a free case evaluation if you’ve been injured in an Uber accident.

 Can I Recover Damages If I’m Being Blamed for an Uber Accident in Florida?

-Florida Uber accident victims don’t lose their right to compensation even if they share some of the blame.
-Pure comparative fault laws in Florida allow victims to recover a portion of their damages even if they’re partly at fault.
+Florida Uber accident victims don’t lose their right to compensation unless they share over 50% of the blame.
+Modified comparative fault laws in Florida allow victims to recover a portion of their damages as long as they were 50% or less at fault.

 You don’t have to accept a reduced compensation award if you’re being blamed for causing the accident.
 Our Fort Lauderdale Uber accident attorneys can fight to minimize your role in the crash.